wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-capacitor.md

 <br />

-### 2. Add FME JavaScript SDK
+### 2. Add FE JavaScript SDK

-Include the FME JavaScript SDK in your index.html file, typically located in your project's public or www directory.
+Include the FE JavaScript SDK in your index.html file, typically located in your project's public or www directory.
 Insert the SDK script tag within the \<head> section:

 ```javascript
 <head>